syncfusion-content/flutter-docs/Flutter/chart/axis-types.md

 ---
 layout: post
 title: Syncfusion Flutter Chart Axis
-description: How to customize the grid lines, tick lines, labels and title of chart axis
+description: Learn how to customize the grid lines, tick lines, labels and title of a chart axis.
 platform: flutter
 control: Chart
 documentation: ug